-Compliance is based on the current and previous three years of sample data (80 samples per beach, from 2013 to 2016 inclusive).
-These samples are taken by the Environment Agency between May and September each year to assess the bathing waters against the strict regulations.
-(4 years overall at 20 samples per year).
+Compliance is based on the current and previous three years of sample data (a maximum of 80 samples per beach, from 2014 to 2017).
+The samples are taken by the Environment Agency between May and September each year to assess the Bathing Waters against the strict regulations.